CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 ## 1. What Works

-- **Workbench k8sStatus Loading State:** The feature is now functionally complete.
-  - The UI correctly displays loading states and only shows the session iframe when the workbench is "Running".
+- **Workbench k8sStatus Loading State:** The feature is functionally complete.
+The UI correctly displays loading states, polls the backend, and only shows the session iframe when the workbench is "Running".
-  - The backend domain models and polling hook are in place and integrated with the UI.
-- **Complete Role Management System:** Full platform-level role and permission management is implemented and functional:
+- **Complete Role Management System (Mock):** Full platform-level role and permission management is implemented with mock data.
   - Role matrix UI at `/admin/roles` with permission assignment
   - Recursive role inheritance support in domain models
   - Complete data layer implementation (repositories, data sources, mappers)